Manafort Left an Incriminating Paper Trail Because He Couldn't Figure Out How to Convert PDFs to Word Files - Slashdot

 This is a skill the majority of computer users do not need, and thus don't know how...

 There is the concept of covering your tracks carefully, however, if planning on commission of a crime.
 My suggestion on "how to" is to simply buy acrobat professional for a few hundred dollars (if it's even available stand alone anymore?) if you're not computer savvy, this way you can edit PDFs to you hearts delight.
-This is an idea that simply googling "editing PDFs" would turn up, so... yeah, the guy th
+This is an idea that simply googling "editing PDFs" would turn up, so... yeah, the guy that got busted didn't even do basic due diligence.

 Ain't